Alfresco/tutorials/docs/api-tutorial/introduction.md

 So you only need to worry about three things:
 - What kind of request do you want to send
 - Where do you want to send it
-- What it contains (i.e. files, properties, parameters)
+- What does it contain (i.e. files, properties, parameters)

 Everything else will be taken care of by Postman.